ThomasGlockofsky/unBRICKED/post/TheTruthAboutUSB.md

 My sub-$20 dock supports USB 2, USB 3, SD cards, 4K HDMI over both DP-Alt Mode and SlimPort, and Power Delivery.
 And it handles multiple functions simultaneously without issue.

 Meanwhile, my $90+ Thunderbolt 4 dock — with brand-name packaging and a thick instruction manual — only works under very specific combinations.
-USB 3 or HDMI.
-Or Ethernet and charging — but not both.
+USB 3 and HDMI.
+But Ethernet OR charging — but not both.
 More expensive doesn’t mean more capable.

 At the end of the day, the best dock for you depends on your use case — not your budget.
 And the only way to know what you're really getting is through real-world testing, not marketing promises.